Looking after Mum through her pregnancy and after her delivery

 Neck pain and upper back pain commonly occur after childbirth due to:

-At Sydney Spine and Pelvis Centre we assess the neck and thoracic spine, and the rib cage to determine the most appropriate treatment protocol and exercise regime.
+At Sydney Spine and Pelvis Centre we assess the neck, thoracic spine and the rib cage to determine the most appropriate treatment protocol and exercise regime.